LazerCube/godot-multiplayer/README.md

 I don't intend to continue this project as I'm working on other projects, but I've published it in case others are interested.

-**Note**: This project was created for Godot Beta 2.0 so it may not work with the latest Godot 4 builds.
-But it should be easy to update.
+**Note**: This project was developed for Godot Beta 2.0 and may not be compatible with later versions of Godot 4.

 ## Network Features